hpi-swa-teaching/CollaborativeCodeEditing/packages/CollabCodeEdit-Core.package/CCEClassModifiedEdit.class/README.md

 I am an edit in a class.

-I indicate that a class was modified, added, recategorized or commented.
+I indicate that a class was modified, added, recategorized, or commented.

-For more details see the comment of CCEEdit.
+For more details, see the comment of CCEEdit.